Contour Airlines: United States

-Former destinations
+Discontinued destinations

-Airline agreements
+Fleet

+As of September 2025, Contour uses a variety of regional jets in a 30-seat configuration under the Corporate Flight Management certificate.

+Services

+Interline agreement

-In November 2019, Contour launched an interline agreement with American Airlines allowing passengers to travel via Contour and American under a single itinerary.
+Contour has had an interline agreement with American Airlines since October 2019, allowing passengers to travel via Contour and American under a single itinerary.
 Bookings can be made through third-party travel agencies, through the American Airlines website, or directly through the Contour Airlines website.

+Since April 2024, Contour has had an interline agreement with Alaska Airlines.
+Passengers who book through Alaska Airlines are eligible to earn miles for Mileage Plan when flying Contour.

+Since October 2024, Contour and United Airlines have had an interline agreement.

 In-flight experience

 Passengers traveling with Contour receive free seat selection and their first piece of checked baggage without charge on all fare classes.
 All Contour flights feature leather seating, 36 inches of legroom, and complimentary in-flight snack and beverage service.